 Editor’s note: Each month, we’d like to introduce you to one of our wonderful Glamping Hub hosts and what inspired them to create a glamping site.
-This month, we have Emily, who manages these unique tipi rentals and glamping tents near the Arapaho National Forest in Granby, Colorado.
+This month, we have Emily, host of the month, who manages these unique tipi rentals and glamping tents near the Arapaho National Forest in Granby, Colorado.

 1. When was the first time you heard the term glamping?

 2. What inspired you to have your own glamping site?

 Once we decided to re-open the ranch, which has been in our family for over 40 years, we decided to use the glamping concept for lodging.
 We love the outdoors and the hotel-like qualities of glamping—it seemed like the perfect fit for our gorgeous property.

 3. If you could describe your property or the glamping experience you offer in three words, what would they be?